anthonyjdella/customized-jsonresume-theme-stackoverflow/README.md

-# Customized JSON Resume Theme: Stack Overflow
+# Customized JSON Resume Theme: StackOverflow

-🖼️ This is a tweaked version of the [Stack Overflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
+🖼️ This is a tweaked version of the [StackOverflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
 Tweaked to fit my design preferences.
 Published on NPM and GitHub Registry.

 ## Notable Changes